 Speed Work For Strength GainsJan 09, 2022

 Far too often, I see people subscribing to the ‘go heavy everyday’ model.
 I get it; if you work hard, you’ll get results, right?
 Sure, but that’s only one component of the programming puzzle, and if you’ve been training for a decent length of time, you’ve probably already come to know this.
 In fact, this article is intended for someone that is an experienced trainee that’s well versed in moving weight in the squat, deadlift, and press.
+This work is so important that every single program I write includes doses of speed training.

 This common misconception of lifting heavy in every workout is usually one novice trainees and coaches make, thinking that the effectiveness of their training is judged by how hard it is.
 Newsflash, the human body isn’t a gumball machine and doesn’t spit out candy every time you put a quarter in (hard training).